 - 1. Weeds and noxious plants: - Council undertakes noxious weeds control on the District's roadside in accordance with the noxious weeds strategy agreed with NRC.
 NRC requires Council to have a programme to work to eradicate nominated weed species on our roadsides.
 Council uses glyphosate products to manage general vegetation control on the District's roadsides.
 The NZ Environmental Protection Authority has stated there is no concern if the products are used as directed.
-Weeds and noxious plant control are maintenance issues dealt with by staff from existing Operational Budgets - 2.
+Weeds and noxious plant control are maintenance issues dealt with by staff from existing operational budgets.
+Control of weeds and noxious plants are managed in conjunction with Council's parks and reserves team.
+For further information and recommendations please refer to the Parks and Reserves section of this report. - 2.
 Street sweeping and gutter cleaning: - Council undertakes a cyclic programme of street sweeping and sump cleaning across the District's urban areas.
 The frequency for our roads varies based on the road hierarchy.
 The CBD core roads are swept weekly and an extra cycle of leaf sweeping is undertaken on some roads during autumn - 3.
 Grass, Trees and general berm maintenance: - in general berm maintenance in urban areas Council expects to be undertaken by the adjoining property owners.
 Berm maintenance for Council owned properties is managed by Parks maintenance contractors, as are street trees.
 These are maintenance issues dealt with by staff from existing operational budgets.

-Council notes these submissions and suggest that no changes be made to the draft Annual Plan 2019 - 2020.
+Council notes these submissions and no changes be made to the draft Annual Plan 2019 - 2020.

-Transport projects

-13 comments were recorded in relation to transportation specific projects.
-These were:

-- 1. Onerahi and Whangarei Heads area (5): - a.
-Need for the by-pass/Riverside four lane project to go ahead - b.
-Potential need for another by-pass out to Whangarei Heads area - c.
-Whangarei Heads area is there planning for a by-pass? - 2.
-Kamo (5): - a.
-Roundabout - b.
-Widening of the roads on Lake Ora and Gumtown Road - 3.
-Ruakaka Marsden Area: - a.
+Transport projects ssue s raised via consultation: 13 cor nments were recorded in relation to transportation specific projects.
+These were: 1.
+Network Resilience in the Onerahi and Whangarei Heads area (5): a.
+Need for the by-pass/Riverside four lane project to go ahead b.
+Potential need for another by-pass out to Whangarei Heads area c.
+Whangarei Heads area - is there planning for a by-pass?
+2. Kamo (5): a.
+Roundabout b.
+Widening of the roads on Lake Ora and Gumtown Road 3.
+Ruakaka Marsden Area: a.
 The two-way bridge at Beach Road included in year 8 LTP, needs to be brought forward.

-- 1. Onerahi and Whangarei Heads area - a.
-The Riverside Dr and Onerahi Rd upgrade project is shown as starting in 2024 in the LTP, however the project is subject to NZTA funding approval before it can commence.
-As part of the NZTA approval process all options will need to be reviewed to establish the best value for money option
+Staff a analysis: 1.
+Network Resilience in the Onerahi and Whangarei Heads area a.
+The Riverside Dr and Onerahi Rd upgrade project is shown as starting in 2024 in the LTP and in Council's Infrastructure Strategy, with a bypass is identified as an alternative option.
+As part of the NZTA approval process all options (including a bypass) will need to be reviewed to establish the best value for money option.
+Council's Infrastructure Strategy also plans for wider network security through ~ identifying critical roading assets, along with key strategic issues and options.
+2. Kamo a.
+Council has shown the Springs Flat roundabout project on SH1 as starting in 2019 in the current LTP, however the project is subject to NZTA funding approval before it can commence.

-2. Kamo

-- a.
-Council has shown the Springs flat roundabout project on SH1 as starting in 2019 in the current LTP, however the project is subject to NZTA funding approval before it can commence.
 As part of the NZTA approval process all options will need to be reviewed to establish the best value for money option.
-Staff are currently working with NZTA on gaining approval for this project - No budget for the requested road widening projects is currently allocated in the 2019/20 plan.
-These requests can be considered and prioritised in the development of the next LTP programme - 3.
-Ruakaka Marsden Area - a.
-Council has shown the 2 laning of the existing one lane bridge on Beach Rd at Ruakaka in 2025 in the current LTP, however the project is subject to NZTA funding approval before it can commence.

-Council notes these submissions and suggest that no changes be made to the draft Annual Plan 2019 - 2020.
+Staff are currently working with NZTA on gaining approval for this project b.
+No budget for the requested road widening projects is currently allocated in the 2019/20 plan.
+These requests can be considered and prioritised in the development of the next LTP programme 3.
+Ruakaka Marsden Area a.
+Council has shown the 2 laning of the existing one lane bridge on Beach Rd at Ruakaka in 2025 in the current LTP.
+Staff I Recommendation: Coupe il notes these submissions and no changes be made to the draft Annual Plan 2019 - 2020. mpac t: No impact.